The American road novel meets machine learning

 I’ve just returned from Ross Goodwin’s AI-assisted stab at the American literary road trip, a project called Wordcar that put AI on the highway to generate 200,000 words of machine poetry.
 It’s a classic trope with a 21st century twist.
 But in our moment of tender and anxious global ecological crisis, the free-wheeling ride into the unknown mythologized by Jack Kerouac, Ken Kesey, and Hunter S. Thompson takes on a sinister shade.
 Those authors set out in search of freedom, masculinity, enlightenment, hedonism — 20th century values currently under renovation.
 These days, hitting the road in a gas-guzzler in search of anything other than a job feels irresponsible or at least unnecessary.

 We are where we are.
 Many aspects of life and the open road have been inexorably transformed by the cannibalistic junkspace of techno-capitalism.
 The mutation currently on display comes from the revived field of Artificial Intelligence.
-Because of breakthroughs in neural-net architecture and GPU vector processing, what is called Deep Learning has taken center stage in the field of AI, which increasingly goes by the less-narratively-burdened handle Machine Learning.
-The through line from Kerouac to cutting-edge RNN-LSTMs (Recurrent Neural Net Long Short Term Memory) starts with an amphetamine Beat and dips into self-absorbed spiritual utopianism and Gonzo paranoia before it settles in the Bay Area, where dropouts, acid-heads and home-brew hackers laid compost for the home computing revolution and by extension key components in the techno-capitalist Stack .
+Because of breakthroughs in neural-net architecture and graphics-processing units, what is called Deep Learning has taken center stage in the field of AI, under the name Machine Learning.
+The through line from Kerouac to cutting-edge RNN-LSTMs (Recurrent Neural Net Long Short Term Memory) starts with an amphetamine Beat and dips into self-absorbed spiritual utopianism and Gonzo paranoia before it settles in the Bay Area, where dropouts, acid-heads and home-brew hackers laid compost for the home computing revolution and by extension key components in the techno-capitalist stack.

 It’s an essential part of our era’s hypocritical hypocrisy that we question the ethics of any given act of consumption vis-a-vis the ecological and extinction crises while still consuming.
 This impotent self-awareness coated my perception as we set out from Bushwick, Brooklyn in a rented Dodge minivan and Cadillac sedan.
 As we pulled up behind a vintage Ford, I said to Ross and his sister Beth,”It must have been nice to be a Boomer.
 Cars were weird.
 Gas was cheap.
 You didn’t have to feel guilty.”
 Our engine idled as I cast about for someone else to blame.

-What besides the knowingness of our hypocrisy distinguished this trip from the cluster of mid-century journeys historicized by white guys from the west coast?
+What, besides the knowingness of our hypocrisy, distinguished this trip from the cluster of mid-century journeys historicized by white guys from the west coast?
 I was the resident person of color and our party had gender parity — incremental progress, perhaps.
 Yet all of us hailed from the coastal, generally liberal, urban centers where tech thrives, and the left coast maintained strong representation.
-Photographer Christiana Caro and I work for Google; Beth, Ross, and I all grew up in the SF Bay Area.
+Beth, Ross, and I all grew up in the San Francisco Bay Area.
 Tech was at the center of the journey, as a synchronic key, as the “literary” engine, and as Ross put it, a substitute for mind-altering substances.

 As with many aestheticized adventures in our era of cultural recycling, it was through tech that we marked our contemporaneity.
 Ross works with generative systems that produce text, specifically AIs that write poetry.
 My team at Google (Artists + Machine Intelligence) is a band of passionate twenty-percenters that have aided Ross with technical advice, financial support, and professional development as part of our mission to support an emerging form of art made with AI.